Severson-Group/eMach/docs/source/machines/bspm/bspm_machine.rst

 cited below to provide a concrete implementation of a ``BSPM_Machine`` object.
 It should be noted that if the dictionaries do not include the required keys, the ``BSPM_Machine`` class will raise an error.

-* `A. Farhan, M. Johnson, K. Hanson and E. L. Severson, "Design of an Ultra-High Speed Bearingless Motor for Significant Rated Power," 2020
+* A. Farhan, M. Johnson, K. Hanson and E. L. Severson, "Design of an Ultra-High Speed Bearingless Motor for Significant Rated Power," in
-  IEEE Energy Conversion Congress and Exposition (ECCE), 2020, pp. 246-253, doi: 10.1109/ECCE44975.2020.9236181.`
+  `IEEE Energy Conversion Congress and Exposition (ECCE)`, 2020, pp. 246-253, doi: 10.1109/ECCE44975.2020.9236181.

 BSPM Dimensions
 ------------------------